tsy24/tp/docs/DeveloperGuide.md

 #### How `MainWindow` processes `CommandResult`

 `MainWindow#handleChange()` is a new method that handles the switch the list display.
-It checks if a `CommandResult` instance specifies the change of display list, and changes the UI accordingly.
+It checks if a `CommandResult` object specifies the change of list display, and changes the UI accordingly.

 #### Execution

-Given below is an example usage scenario and how the display of contact/task list mechanism behaves at each step.
+Given below is an example usage scenario and how the display of elderly/task list mechanism behaves at each step.
 An example command is `viewElderly`, and the mechanism of `viewTasks` is similar.

 Step 1.
 The user launches the application for the first time.
 The default display of NurseyBook shows the list of all elderly contacts that were added in.